NativeScript/firebase/packages/firebase-firestore/README.md

 ```

 ### Secure your data

-It is important that you understand how to write rules in your Firebase console to ensure that your data is secure.
-Please follow the Firebase Firestore documentation on [security](https://firebase.google.com/docs/firestore/security/get-started).
+You must understand how to write rules in your Firebase Console to ensure that your data is secure.
+To learn about Firestore security rules, see [Get started with Cloud Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started).

 ### Offline Capabilities

-Firestore provides out of the box support for offline capabilities.
-When reading and writing data, Firestore uses a local database which synchronizes automatically with the server.
-Firestore functionality continues when users are offline, and automatically handles data migration to the server when they regain connectivity.
+Firestore provides out-of-the-box support for offline capabilities.
+When reading and writing data, Firestore uses a local database that synchronizes automatically with the server.
+Firestore functionality continues even when users are offline, and automatically handles data migration to the server when they regain connectivity.

-This functionality is enabled by default, however it can be disabled if you need it to be disabled (e.g. on apps containing sensitive information).
-The settings() method must be called before any Firestore interaction is performed, otherwise it will only take effect on the next app launch:
+This functionality is enabled by default.
+However, you can disable it whenever you need to(e.g. on apps containing sensitive information) by setting the `settings` property of the Firestore instance to `false`.
+You should set the property before any Firestore interaction is performed.
+Otherwise, it will only take effect on the next app launch:

 ```ts
 import { firebase } from '@nativescript/firebase-core';